Posted March 22, 2020

 curl --fail "https://nicholas.cloud/newsletter/2020-03/" > email.html curl --fail "https://templates.mailchimp.com/services/html-to-text/" --data-urlencode [email protected] > email.text curl --fail "https://api.eu.mailgun.net/v3/mailgun.nicholas.cloud/messages" \ --user "api:$MAILGUN_API_KEY" \ --data-urlencode to=[email protected] \ --data-urlencode "from=Nicholas <[email protected]>" \ --data-urlencode "subject=Newsletter #2020-03 from nicholas.cloud" \ --data-urlencode [email protected] \ --data-urlencode [email protected]

-To improve the delivery of emails, it's important to include a plaintext counterpart for the HTML content of the email.
+To improve the delivery of emails, it’s important to include a plaintext counterpart for the HTML content of the email.
 Conveniently, the folks at Mailchimp have a tool to generate this email text.
-Better yet, it can be
+Better yet, you can

 Once the messages have been accepted by Mailgun, I can sit back and wait for them to be delivered!
 Mailgun manages the sending here, and even adds an unsubscribe link for me through their templating system!